sutoiku/puffin/docs/Query Proxy.md

 - IP protection

 ## Architecture
-To achieve these goals, PuffinDB is architected around two main components:
+To achieve these goals, PuffinDB is architected around four main components:
 - A [DuckDB extension](Extension.md)
 - A cloud-side **PuffinDB Proxy** operated by PuffinDB
 - A cloud-side **Query Generator** running on the vendor's cloud or the user's VPC (depending on IP protection requirements)